KenHorizon/MazeLearner/MazeLearner/README.md

 - Fixing the particles
 	- Not showing/playing yet when they are called
 - (2/22/2026)
+- Added Enum Slider
+	- Use left or right to select different value based on the enum has been put in.
 - Added Window Mode Options
 	- Window: Default
 	- Borderless: Remove border of the screen